ElijahAgunbiade/Machine-LearningAutomatida/README.md

 Note: This project's dataset was created for pedagogical purposes and may not be indicative of New York City taxi cab riders' behavior.

 ## Your assignment
-You will create a machine learning model for the TLC data.
-You will be responsible for leading these tasks, which include feature engineering, model development, and evaluation.
+We will create a machine learning model for the TLC data to predict whether or not a customer is a generous tipper and what features affect that.

-###Specific project deliverables
-In this end-of-course project, you will gain valuable practice of your new skills as you complete the following deliverables:
+In this project, we will complete the following deliverables:

 Complete a PACE planner mapping questions, details, and action items for each stage of the project scenario

 Design and implement a machine learning model

 Draft an executive summary of your results